appwrite/sdk-generator/CONTRIBUTING.md

 It is very important for us to create consistent structure, architecture and native like feel for the SDKs we generate.
 In order to accomplish that we have made a checklist of points to support while adding a new language to the SDK generator.

-The checklist aims to balance consistency among languages, and follow each platform's best practices and coding standards.
+The following checklist aims to balance consistency among languages, and follow each platform's best practices and coding standards.

 - [ ] Proper Coding Standards and Conventions
 - [ ] Proper Skeleton Structure